cj1128/handmade-hero/README.md

 - Define `MakeEntityHighFrequency` and `MakeEntityLowFrequency`
 - Make code work again
 - DIFF: I don't like all the index thing.
 I will use pointers instead.

+### Day 55: Hash-based World Storage

+- Use int32 as tile index
+- Add `TileChunkHash` to tile map
+- `GetTileChunk` should take a memroy arena
+- DIFF: I will store pointers in TileChunkHash array